discord-tickets/docs/docs/configuration/index.md

 Each section of the settings panel has a dedicated page in this documentation and it is recommended that you read through each of them
 <span class="tip">(:material-fire:{ title="Tip" } you can press ++n++ or ++period++ to move to the next page)</span>.

+!!! bug ""
+    The settings panel was made to be "just about functional", and exceeds this in many ways, but it is not perfect.
+    Please be careful about what you enter as validation is patchy.
+It will become more robust and polished in future updates.

 <!-- ## Common configurations -->